-(PLO 05) skills in evaluating, interpreting, and synthesizing information and data (IT and IC OPS);
+(PLO 05) skills in evaluating, interpreting, and synthesizing information and data;

-(PLO 12 (OPP IC), PLO 13 (OPP IT and RK) apply fundamental and applied sciences to analyze and develop processes occurring in telecommunications and radio engineering systems;
+(PLO 12, PRN 13) apply fundamental and applied sciences to analyze and develop processes occurring in telecommunications and radio engineering systems;

-(PLO 23) select and apply technical solutions and perform the necessary calculations for the implementation of digital and analog signal processing methods (IT OPP);
+(PLO 23) select and apply technical solutions and perform the necessary calculations for the implementation of digital and analog signal processing methods;

-(PLO 24) use methods and techniques for developing analog and digital radio devices, systems, and components, taking into account requirements for quality, reliability, characteristics, and operating parameters (OPP RK).
+(PLO 24) use methods and techniques for developing analog and digital radio devices, systems, and components, taking into account requirements for quality, reliability, characteristics, and operating parameters.

-As a result of mastering the material of the discipline, students will gain theoretical knowledge in the field of acoustics fundamentals, practical knowledge of modeling and designing acoustic paths; they will acquire the ability to apply the knowledge gained in the development of new acoustic elements, structures, and systems.
+Based on the results of mastering the course material, students will gain theoretical knowledge in the field of acoustics fundamentals, practical knowledge of modeling and designing acoustic paths, and the ability to apply the acquired knowledge in the development of new acoustic elements, structures, and systems.